 Eglise des Jacobins

-In Toulouse, west of the Place du Capitole is the brick-built Gothic church of the Jacobins (1260-1292), with a cloister of 1307.
+West of the Place du Capitole is the brick-built Gothic church of the Jacobins (1260-1292), with a cloister of 1307.
 On one side is a handsome tower, built in 1301-1304 on the model of St Sernin.
 The two-aisled nave has dark-veined groined vaulting, which radiates in fan form from the last of the seven central piers in the choir.
 The remains of St Thomas Aquinas (1225-1274) were deposited in this church in 1974.